-Set up a new model definition in the transmitter or reset an existing model.
-In particular, disable any delta wing (elevon) or V-tail mixing in the transmitter - if these mixes are required when stabilization is active, they must be done in the receiver.
-Make sure servo Travel (end points/limits) is set to 100%.
+Set up a new model in the transmitter or reset an existing model.
+In particular, disable any delta wing (elevon) or V-tail mixing in the transmitter - if these mixes are required, they must be done in the receiver when stabilization is active.
+Make sure control throws (end points/limits) are set to 100%.